Why join us?

 The many trophies awarded to schools and leagues demonstrate our commitment to recognizing excellence.
 Beyond the hardware, a school participating in the NCFL will be a member of a prestigious national organization.
 Participation in a national competition and positive press releases are valuable in garnering community support for your school.

 Who can join?

 Any Catholic, public, or private high school located within the geographical boundaries of the United States of America and Canada is eligible for membership in the NCFL (with some exceptions detailed in the Constitution, Article III).
 Students who enter the Grand National Tournament as contestants must be current high school undergraduate students who have not attended a secondary school during more than 9 semesters.
 Graduate students are permitted to enter only in the academic year of graduation.
 All 9th, 10th, 11th, and 12th year secondary school students may be members.
 Ninth and 10th graders in junior high schools may participate either with their local high school or as members of the junior high school.

-Home Schools are welcome to join the local leagues and compete, but they do not count towards a league's membership quota.
+Home Schools are welcome to join the local leagues, and the NCFL, and compete, but only one per local league will count towards the league’s membership quota.